 If you're reading this, you're probably not too bad in this area.
 After all, you no doubt have an inherent desire to promote your business, want to encourage more visitors to convert to leads, and make some good ol’ ROI.

-Within content promotion there are three broad types (yes, that number again!
-Haven’t you heard three’s the magic number?) – coverage, distribution and broadcasting.
-Basically, this is the stuff you earn (like relationships), pay for, or personally own.
+Within content promotion there are three broad types – coverage, distribution and broadcasting.
+Basically, this is the stuff you earn (like relationships), or pay for, or personally own.

 These can be utilised across all of your social media platforms, but before socialling away, you should always have your target personas for each channel in mind.
-For instance, you'll need to think carefully about: your tone of voice, the hashtags and person tags you might use and the visuals of your promotion including colour schemes, images, video and so on.
+For instance, you'll need to think carefully about: your tone of voice, the hashtags and personal tags you might use and the visuals of your promotion including colour schemes, images, video and so on.
 The guide below can help you with all that or you can check out our resource on creating a social media strategy.

 However, like any generic dinner party, it’s likely your audience will get bored if you talk about yourself the whole time.
 So, it’s probably about time you put that pride aside and start valuing the input of others…at least a third of the time, anyway.